-- (i) VMEP, a subsidiary of the Group, conducted impairment assessment for property, plant and equipment, right-of-use assets and prepayments for equipment on the reporting date.
+- (i) The Group temporarily transfers the registration of its agricultural land to the third party due to consideration of regulations, but the original ownership certificates are retained and the registration of other rights as guarantees.
+As of December 31, 2022 and 2021, the cost of land, in land registration progress, amounted to \$193,421 thousand and \$495 thousand, respectively. - (ii) VMEP, a subsidiary of the Group, conducted impairment assessment for property, plant and equipment, right-of-use assets and prepayments for equipment on the reporting date.
 The assessment was based on the recoverable amount of the assets, which was the greater of the value in use and the fair value less the costs to sell.
 The value in use was calculated based on the estimated cash flows affected by comprehensive conditions such as industrial change, market competition, and variation of future revenues, gross profit and operating costs, etc., then being discounted to its present value.
-The Group used discount rate of 15% and 14% for the years ended 2021 and 2020, respectively, which reflected the risks specific to the assets or CGUs, and impairment losses were accordingly recognized in the amount of \$12,190 thousand (\$10,916 thousand for property plant and equipment, \$52 thousand for intangible assets and \$1,222 thousand for prepayments for equipment) and \$56,923 thousand (\$55,001 thousand for property, plant and equipment, and \$1,922 thousand for right-of-use assets); please refer to note 6(j) and (y). - (ii) As of December 31, 2021 and 2020, the property, plant and equipment of the Group were pledged as collaterals; please refer to note 8.
+The Group used discount rate of 16.68% and 13% for the years ended 2022 and 2021, respectively, which reflected the risks specific to the assets or CGUs, and impairment losses were accordingly recognized in the amount of \$23,210 thousand (\$19,098 thousand for property plant and equipment,\$254 thousand for prepayments for equipment \$2,550 thousand for right of use assets and \$1,308 thousand for other non-current assets) and \$12,190 thousand (\$10,916 thousand for property plant and equipment); please refer to Note 6(j) and (y). - (iii) As of December 31, 2022 and 2021, the property, plant and equipment of the Group were pledged as collaterals; please refer to Note 8.

-(j) Right-of-use assets
+(l) Right-of-use assets